dcycle/run-on-commit-history/README.md

 After running the script, the following output will be generated:

-1. **Artefacts Directory**: A directory called `artefacts` will be created in the same directory as the script.
+1. **Artefacts Directory**: A directory called `artefacts` will be created at root your project folders.

 2. **Metadata File (`metadata.json`)**: This file contains the metadata for each commit, including:
    - Commit hash